This post was originally written in January 2018 and last updated in January 2023.

 I have dedicated a separate post to my full productivity tool stack, but here I’ll just mention the ones directly related to the planning process.

 I use Trello to create my yearly goals.
 It allows for a lot of customizations, and adding covers for each objective makes it part planner, part vision board.
 At a glance, it’s already clear what your goals are.
 I’d often add the monthly tasks here, too, as it gives me the continuity and clarity I need.
-I’ve tried adding labels for each objective and tagging monthly tasks, but I find that if you have more than 5 objectives it gets very confusing.
+I’ve tried adding labels for each objective and tagging monthly tasks, but I find that if you have more than five objectives, it gets very confusing.

 I’d then put all those monthly tasks in my Bullet Journal.
 I love handwriting and writing your goals by hand is a way to commit and really focus.
 Besides, it’s the same place where I set my weekly tasks.

 I’d also use the journal to list my daily plan.
-At this point, setting a daily plan includes looking at the week’s list, my calendar for any appointments and my Todoist for tasks I’ve set in advance.
+At this point, setting a daily plan includes looking at the week’s list, my calendar for any appointments, and my Todoist for tasks I’ve set in advance.
 I use the latter to write down any tasks for the upcoming days, as bullet journals aren’t really set for scheduling future tasks.

 So, having that trifecta of productivity helps me be on track with my year’s plan.
 Easy, right?